 To help mitigate the principal investment risks, the Trustees offer the default strategy and alternative lifestyle strategies, which automatically move members from higher risk investments to lower risk investments as they approach retirement.
-The Trustees believe that the investment strategies available are appropriate for managing these risks.

-The Trustees have considered the impact of climate change on members' investments within the development or implementation of its default investment strategy.
+The Trustees have considered the impact of climate change on members investments within the development or implementation of its default investment strategy.
 The Trustees have made the decision to switch to using an ESG focused fund within the "growth phase" of the default option (i.e. strategy when members are greater than 15 years from retirement).
 The fund includes a "climate tilt" which increases the fund's exposure to companies which are well positioned to perform well in a low-carbon environment.
 The Trustees expect the managers of the Scheme's other actively managed funds to take ESG and climate risks into account when selecting securities and, as stakeholders, engage with companies who may be affected.

-The Trustees discuss the potential impact of climate risks with its DC Investment Consultant and managers on a periodic basis and will continue to monitor developments in this area.
+The Trustees discuss the potential impact of climate risks with its adviser and managers on a periodic basis and will continue to monitor developments in this area.

-Financially material considerations
+2.2 Financially material considerations